-In this question, we are testing the null hypothesis (H0) that if the manager discloses high-quality information in an environment of strong internal controls, the average benefit to the shareholder will be the same for both high and low-audit service quality strategies.
+In this question, we are testing the null hypothesis (H_0) that if the manager discloses high-quality information in an environment of strong internal controls, the average benefit to the shareholder will be the same for both high and low-audit service quality strategies.

-The obtained probability value of the Z statistic is 0.306, which is greater than the significance level of 0.05.
+The obtained probability value of the Z statistic is 0.306, greater than the significance level of 0.05.
 Thus, we do not have enough evidence to reject the assumption of equality in the average shareholder interests.

-When examining the average shareholder interest in each strategy, namely high audit quality (U^S t_2 , q_2 , a_1) and low (U^S t_2 , q_2 , a_2), if the manager chooses high-quality information disclosure, there is no significant difference.
+When examining the average shareholder interest in each strategy, namely high audit quality (U^{S} t2, q2, a1) and low (U^{S} t2, q2, a2), there is no significant difference if the manager chooses high-quality information disclosure.
 In the studied sample, the average ratings obtained are 49.19 and 42.58, respectively, but the difference is not statistically significant.
 Therefore, the answer to the seventh sub-question is negative.

-In this question, we are testing the null hypothesis (H_0) that the average benefit to the manager is the same when he sends a signal of high-quality information disclosure and the shareholder reacts with a low audit services quality strategy, compared to when the manager chooses to disclose low-quality information and the shareholder imposes a high audit services quality strategy.
+In this question, we are testing the null hypothesis (H_0) that the average benefit to the manager is the same when he sends a signal of high-quality information disclosure and the shareholder reacts with a low audit services quality strategy, compared to when the manager chooses to disclose lowquality information and the shareholder imposes a high audit services quality strategy.

-The obtained probability value of the Z statistic is 0.761, which is greater than the significance level of 0.05.
+The obtained probability value of the Z statistic is 0.761, greater than the significance level of 0.05.
 Therefore, we have enough evidence to reject the assumption of equality in the average interests of the manager.

 Examining the average scores obtained from the test, which are 45.07 and 47 for the two groups respectively, we find that the difference in the average of the two groups is not statistically significant.

 Therefore, the answer to the eighth sub-question is negative.